dpaletti/orti/README.md

 ## When can I have one?

-A lot of stuff to get through (contributors welcome!):
+A lot of stuff to get through, [contributors are welcome!](CONTRIBUTING.md).

 - [x] high level product design
 - [x] circuit design